-Cash and cash equivalents
+Cash and Cash Equivalents

-The Company considers all short-term investments with an original maturity of three months or less when purchased to be cash equivalents.
-The Company had \$10.0 million of cash equivalents consisting of marketable securities in U.S. government money market funds as of March 31, 2023, and did not have any cash equivalents as of December 31, 2022.
+The Company considers all short-term investments with an original maturity of three months or less when purchased to be cash equivalents, classified as trading securities.
+The Company had cash equivalents of \$10.3 million as of September 30, 2023, and did not have any cash equivalents as of December 31, 2022.